Your Guide To The SEO Chart Every Web Developer Needs

 - Links to webmaster tools for Google, Bing, and Yandex

 - Best practices for hyperlinking

 - Sitemap syntax

 - Code snippets for Facebook Open Graph, Twitter Cards, and Google+

 - Tips on targeting multiple languages (URL structure, hreflang tags, etc.)

 - Mobile web development SEO cheat sheet (responsive web design, dynamic serving with HTTP headers, etc.)

-Download your free copy of The Web Developer’s Cheat Sheet 3.0 from Moz.
+Download your free copy of The SEO Cheat Sheet from Moz.
 We recommend printing it out and pinning it on your wall!

 2 thoughts on “Your Guide To The SEO Chart Every Web Developer Needs”